Although most simple apps will operate just fine running on

 This is because

-.localhost TLDs are special in the operating system.
+.localhost TLDs are particular in the operating system.
 You can and should use

-.local on both the host and the client machine.
-(So if you already configured
+.local for both the host and the client machine.
+(If you already configured

 .localhost for just the host machine, you will need to re-do all of the steps above.)